PasarGuard

 cd /opt/pasarguard

-Update all paths referenced in the .env
+Update all paths referenced in the .env file with a simple command:

 sudo sed -i 's|/var/lib/marzban|/var/lib/pasarguard|g' .env